reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }

 ```
-For processing messages from the queue, the lambda function needs permissions for `DeleteMessage`, `ReceiveMessage`, `GetQueueAttributes` on our SQS queue and a AWS managed policy: `AWSLambdaBasicExecutionRole` for permission for writing to cloudwatch logs.
+For processing messages from the queue, the lambda function needs permissions for `DeleteMessage`, `ReceiveMessage`, `GetQueueAttributes` on our SQS queue and an AWS managed policy: `AWSLambdaBasicExecutionRole` for permission for writing to CloudWatch logs.

 Let us create this lambda function from the AWS console as shown here: